yolken/yolken-blog/articles/interview_prep.md

 ### Consulting external sources

 Most interviewers will allow you to look up

 ### How much studying is enough?

 I usually feel ready to do real interviews after I've solved around 100 questions.
 Doing more than this has diminishing returns for me because the questions begin to look alike and my performance doesn't significantly improve.
+It takes me at least 3 weeks to get through this many questions, assuming that I'm spending most of my weekends studying.

 Ultimately, the goal isn't to hit a specific number but rather to feel comfortable with arbitrary questions in the interview difficulty range (mid-medium to low-hard, as discussed above).
 You may get to this point after only a few dozen questions or, if you're particularly rusty, it may take many more than 100.
+Likewise, the time required will also vary, from just a week or two to 6 months or more.

 ## Leetcode gaps